Graphic Designer

 I created a vector in Illustrator CS6 from a photograph of a dandelion, made into a logo.
 I used live trace to create the vector file.
 But now the printer is saying The new vector file is jagged and multicolored.
 Can you help me smooth to 3 colors?

-Asked by BPeace about 10 years ago
+Asked by BPeace over 10 years ago

 UPDATE...I have now written a guide to becoming a graphic designer.
 It is available as Kindle or in print ...check it out here...
 AMAZON LINK .
 Using live trace is a very rough option for turning photos into vectors ...the results will never be perfect and will always result in tidying up rough edges by removing points on the path and recurving the line to how you want it.
 You can play with the settings and choose the option of how many colours you want the end result to be ...but you still may have to tidy it up after.